sourceduty/AI_Design_Contests/README.md

 The "Appliance of the Future" contest starts on October 16, 2023, and ends on September 4, 2024.
 The announcement of the contest results will take place approximately by the end of November 2024.

 #
-> Alex: "*Sourceduty is a competitor in this contest with multiple designs.*"
+> "*Sourceduty is a competitor in this contest with multiple designs.*"

 > "*I'm excited to share my designs and possibly claim this €5000 contest award.*"
 #